jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 This chapter provides an extensive evaluation of @sgv introduced in @sec:storage-guidance-voc.
 To evaluate the vocabulary, we implemented a query engine with a minimal set of features from @sgv.
 After discussing the implementation, we shortly discuss the theoretical cost of our operations.
-We finish with an empirical evaluation of the query engine on an adapted benchmark.
+We finish with an empirical evaluation of the query engine.

 == Implementation